-Restricted Access Area Badge (Red)
+Restricted Access Area ID Media (Red)

-Issued to those persons authorized for unescorted access to the Restricted Access Area.
-This badge does not include driving privileges.
-The Restricted Access Area Airport Identification Badge is issued only to those persons who have passed TSA-mandated background checks.
+Issued to applicants authorized for unescorted access to the Restricted Access Areas for official business use only when on duty at the Airport.
+This Airport-Issued ID Media does not include driving privileges.
+This Airport-Issued ID Media is issued only to applicants who have passed TSA mandated background requirements.
+Applicants must successfully complete applicable training.